Vang Vieng - River and Mountain View with cow.

 Cost of Water in Laos

-Tap water in Laos is far from safe to drink.
-Even locals tend not to touch it.
+Tap water in Laos is far from safe to drink – even the locals tend not to touch it.
 In cities such as Vientiane, you can probably get away with brushing your teeth with tap water but be careful not to swallow it!

-Of course, we should always be trying to reduce our impact on the environment while travelling.
+Of course, we should all be trying to reduce our impact on the environment while travelling.
 Buying bottled water every day is not a great way to go about this!
-Instead, consider getting yourself a filtered water bottle, so you can purify tap water on the go!
+Instead, consider getting yourself a filtered water bottle so you can purify tap water on the go.

 Cost of Beer in Laos